Types of Tax Audits

 Affordable Care Act Audit

 Compliance with some business aspects of the Affordable Care Act may still be in the future, but expect audits soon that check to make sure your company is complying with this law.
-Many businesses must offer a minimum level of health insurance to employees or pay a penalty as high as $3,000 per employee, according to accounting firm Ernst & Young.
+Many businesses must offer a minimum level of health insurance to employees or pay a penalty as high as $3,480 per employee.

 The ACA also comes with new reporting requirements and penalties for non-compliance.
 While penalties for not complying with ACA aren’t exactly taxes, they have a similar impact as taxes on companies.

 Sales Tax Audit